watermint/toolbox/docs/commands/dropbox-file-list.md

 List files and folders

+Lists files and folders at a given path with options for recursive listing and filtering.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: